 In order to comply with the legislation as mentioned above and, more generally, with applicable Turkish laws and regulations, customers entering into transactions in the Turkish market consent and are hereby deemed to consent to disclosure and to the appointment of CBL and/or its local agent as their attorney-in-fact, under power of attorney to collect from CBL such information to be disclosed as is required by the issuer, regulator or other requesting party.
 Customers not willing to give this consent cannot hold such securities and/or financial instruments in their account with CBL.

 In the Turkish market, local brokers and other custodians must be aware of who has been appointed as the tax agent and permanent tax representative, when applicable.

 CBL, through its local agent, shall perform such disclosure of this status to local counterparties or other parties upon request from such parties, including:

-- The tax ID of the beneficial owner; and
+- The tax ID (or, in the case of a Turkish resident individual, the Turkish national ID number) of the beneficial owner; and

 - Confirmation that, in the case of beneficial owners with NRIF status (that is, Non-Resident Investment Funds holding securities purchased before 1 January 2006), CBL’s local agent acts as the permanent tax representative of the beneficial owner; and